European Golden Shoe: Multiple winners

 Lionel Messi is the all-time record winner of the award, having won it six times overall.
 He also holds the record for most goals and most points in a single season—50 and 100 respectively, in 2011–12.

-Cristiano Ronaldo is second on the all-time list, having won four Golden Shoes, as well as two consecutively.
+Cristiano Ronaldo is second on the all-time list, having won four Golden Shoes.
 His record is 48 goals and 96 points respectively, in 2014–15.